adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

 ## Week 2.
-The Trust Game and Games in Normal Form.
+The Trust Game and Games in Normal Form
 <div style="text-align: right">
     May 5, 2025
 </div>